floragunncom/search-guard-docs/_docs/upgrading_5_6.md

 If you run older versions of Elasticsearch and/or Search Guard, please upgrade first.

-## Upgrading Search Guard

-After upgrading a node from ES 5.x to 6.x, simply [install](installation.md) the [correct version of Search Guard](https://github.com/floragunncom/search-guard/wiki){:target="_blank"} on this node.

-Search Guard 6 is compatible with Search Guard 5 in almost all cases.
-This means that you do not need to change any configuration settings and can re-use your settings from 5.x.
-The Search Guard internal configuration index is migrated to the new 6.x format automatically for you.

-### Community Edition vs. Enterprise Edition
+## Check your configuration settings

+### If you don't use any Search Guard enterprise features

 Search Guard 6 ships with all enterprise features included.
-If you used only the free Community Edition of Search Guard 5, you need to disable the enterprise features in Search Guard 6 explicitely in `elasticsearch.yml`:
+If you used only the free Community Edition of Search Guard 5 before, you need to disable the enterprise features in Search Guard 6 explicitely in `elasticsearch.yml`:

 ```
 searchguard.enterprise_modules_enabled: false
 ```
 * [Enteprise Edition](license_enterprise.md)
 * [Community Edition](license_community.md)

 ### If you use demo certificates

-If you used the Search Guard demo installer and the generated certificates for your TLS setup (which of course you should never do on production), you need to explicitely allow the usage of these unsafe demo certificates by adding the following line to `elasticsearch.yml`:
+If you used the Search Guard demo installer and the generated certificates for your TLS setup (which of course you should not do on production), you need to explicitely allow the usage of these unsafe demo certificates by adding the following line to `elasticsearch.yml`:

 ```
 searchguard.allow_unsafe_democertificates: true